attilagk/monoallelic-brain-research/notebook/2016-02-04-notes-on-draft.md

 * What are `data points`?
 * What are numbers (1 to 100) next to plotted symbols?

-## association of HLA genes to schizophrenia
+## Association of HLA genes to schizophrenia

 Nonsignificant tendency for HLA-DQB1 was found.
-Worth following up?
+Is it worth to follow up?

 > Andy: not really worth it.